Managing CME about Medical Marijuana: Rules, Risks, and Strategies

 Take Responsibility for Joint Providership

-If you engage in joint providership, you are responsible for the content of a jointly provided activity, just as you are for activities that you directly provide.
+If you engage in joint providership, you, as the accredited provider, are responsible for the content of a jointly provided activity, just as you are for activities that you directly provide.
 You are accountable for making sure the activity adheres to requirements for independence and content validity.

-Make sure that you do not jointly provide with an organization that advocates for unscientific modalities of diagnosis or therapy, or promotes treatments that are known to have risks or dangers that outweigh the benefits or are known to be ineffective in patient treatment.
+Make sure that you do not jointly provide with an organization that advocates for unscientific approaches to diagnosis or therapy, or promotes recommendations, treatment, or manners of practicing healthcare in their education that are determined to have risks or dangers that outweigh the benefits or are known to be ineffective in the treatment of patients.

 No Exceptions for Content Validity

-All the activities offered by accredited providers must comply with the CME Clinical Content Validation Policy.
-It is not acceptable to offer education that does not meet content validity standards even if those activities are not accredited or certified for credit – our clinician learners and their patients expect the content to be valid and reliable.
+Again, all activities offered by accredited providers must comply with content validity requirements.
+It is not acceptable to offer education that does not meet content validity standards even if those activities are not accredited or certified for credit.
+Providers who do this may risk noncompliance with Standard 1.4 and may therefore risk their accreditation.
+Remember, our clinician learners and their patients expect the content offered by accredited CME providers to be valid and reliable.

 We’re Here to Help